Burns Supper 2021

 The first supper was held in memoriam at Burns Cottage by Burns's friends, on 21 July 1801, the fifth anniversary of his death; it has been a regular occurrence ever since.

-Burns suppers may be formal or informal.
+Burns's suppers may be formal or informal.
 Both typically include haggis (a traditional Scottish dish celebrated by Burns in Address to a Haggis), Scotch whisky and the recitation of Burns's poetry.
-A Formal dinners is hosted annually by the St Andrew Societiy of São Paulo and always include dancing Formal suppers follow a standard order.
+A Formal dinner is hosted annually by the St Andrew Society of São Paulo and always includes dancing.
+Formal suppers follow a standard order.

-The St Andrew Society of São Paulo traditionally holds their annual Burns’ Supper in March at the SPAC – Higienópolis at 8pm.
-A Burns’ Supper is hosted by Scots and their diaspora worldwide, celebrating the life and works of Robert Burns, widely regarded as Scotland's national poet. .
+The St Andrew Society of São Paulo traditionally holds their annual Burns’ Supper in March A Burns’ Supper is hosted by Scots and their diaspora worldwide, celebrating the life and works of Robert Burns, widely regarded as Scotland's national poet. .